 The legal definition of national origin workplace harassment under the FEHA is:

-- An employee experiences unwelcome conduct or comments (workplace bullying) at work;
+- You experience unwelcome conduct or comments (workplace bullying) at work;

-- This harassment is based entirely or in part on his or her national origin or ancestry; and
+- This harassment is based entirely or in part on your national origin or ancestry; and

 - This harassment is either pervasive or severe enough to alter the conditions of employment and create a hostile work environment.3

-“National origin or ancestry” can mean the fact that one was born in a country other than the U.S., or the fact that one’s ancestors were born in a particular country.
+“National origin or ancestry” can mean the fact that you were born in a country other than the U.S., or the fact that your ancestors were born in a particular country.

-It can also mean one’s co-workers believe that one was born in a particular country–regardless of whether that belief is true.
+It can also mean your co-workers believe that you were born in a particular country–regardless of whether that belief is true.

 The “pervasive or severe” requirement is key to the definition of national origin workplace harassment.
 Isolated teasing or occasional bigoted/insensitive remarks do not rise to the level of workplace harassment.